 This is the plan type the school is required to adopt and implement.
-Schools are assigned a plan based and the tensor of the second sec on their overall framework score, which is a percentage of the total points they earned out of the total points eligible in each performance indicator.
+Schools are assigned a plan based on their overall framework score, which is a percentage of the total points they earned out of the total points eligible in each performance indicator.
 The overall score is then matched to the scoring guide below to determine the plan type.